The Trump Media Survey Is Phenomenally Biased. It's Also Useful

 In this way, this survey is a cousin of the "push poll," which is often performed during political campaigns as a way of slinging mud at an opponent under the guise of survey research.

 (2) The survey's wording plants ideas in subtler ways.
-For example, by using the word "movement' repeatedly — "Do you believe that the media has been far too quick to spread false stories about our movement?"
-The survey casts the respondents not just as ordinary voters, but rather as members of something bigger.
+For example, by using the word "movement" repeatedly — "Do you believe that the media has been far too quick to spread false stories about our movement?" — the survey casts the respondents not just as ordinary voters but rather as members of something bigger.

-(3) Another possibility: the survey could be testing which ideas resonate with Trump supporters and which don't.
-If respondents don't think the media has been unfair to people of faith, but they do think (as another question proposes) that "the media uses slurs rather than facts to attack conservative stances on issues like border control, religious liberties, and ObamaCare," that idea might reasonably be more likely to show up in a future ad or a Trump speech.
+(3) Another possibility: The survey could be testing which ideas resonate with Trump supporters and which don't.
+If respondents don't think the media have been unfair to people of faith, but they do think (as another question proposes) that "the media uses slurs rather than facts to attack conservative stances on issues like border control, religious liberties, and ObamaCare," that idea might reasonably be more likely to show up in a future ad or a Trump speech.

 (4) An additional potential boost from this survey: list-building.
 True, the survey went out to people who already are (duh) on a Trump email list.
 But those people could potentially share it with their friends or post it on Facebook or Twitter, giving the Trump team more people to send future email blasts.

-And (5) It could give Team Trump more numbers to put out to bolster Trump's case that the news media really is the bogeyman he says it is.
+And (5) It could give Team Trump more numbers to put out to bolster Trump's case that the news media really are the bogeyman he says they are.

 True, it would be citing a bogus poll, but then, that hasn't stopped him before.